 After a few moments, the Cloud Console opens in this tab.

-Create an Vertex Notebooks instance
+Task 1.
+Create a Vertex Notebooks instance

 Click on the Navigation Menu.

 On the Notebook instances page, navigate to the User-Managed Notebooks tab and wait until

 - Once the instance has been created, select Open JupyterLab:

 There are a few additional libraries you'll need to install in order to use Vertex Pipelines:

 Kubeflow Pipelines: This is the SDK used to build the pipeline.
 Vertex Pipelines supports running pipelines built with both Kubeflow Pipelines or TFX.

 Google Cloud Pipeline Components: This library provides pre-built components that make it easier to interact with Vertex AI services from your pipeline steps.